 Nirbhika obtained a master's degree in organic and molecular electronics from Technische Universität Dresden.
 She joined the group in July 2022 as a PhD student working on new transparent metal electrodes for flexible OLEDs.

 Giedrius has a Bachelor’s degree in light engineering from the faculty of physics at Vilnius University, Lithuania.
 His previous research focussed on improvement of OLED lifetime.
-He joined the group for an internship on organic photodiodes in February 2023 under the Erasmus+ scheme.
+He joined the group for an internship on organic photodiodes from February to August 2023 under the Erasmus+ scheme.